 What Causes A Gummy Smile?

-There are many reasons why patients may develop a gummy smile; some of the common reasons being the following:
+There are many reasons why patients may develop a gummy smile.
+Some of the common reasons include the following:

 - The teeth have not fully or properly erupted, which leave them partially covered by the gum tissue